Carl Walter Meyer

 Carl Walter Meyer (31 January 1965 – 22 December 2017) was a South African artist born in Aliwal North, Eastern Cape.
 Meyer graduated from the University of Pretoria with a degree in Fine Art.
-He furthered his studies at the "Staatliche Kunstakademie” in Düsseldorf, Western Germany, under professor Michael Buthe.
+He furthered his studies at the "Staatliche Kunstakademie” in Düsseldorf, West Germany, under professor Michael Buthe.
 He was living in Upington, Northern Cape at the time of his death.

 Life

 Meyer matriculated with a distinction in art in 1982.
 As a university student Meyer also got distinctions for his fine-arts degree at the University of Pretoria, winning the New Signature prize for painting in 1984.
 Meyer studied under Professor Nico Roos and John Clarke.
 He rose to prominence in the early 1990s with his distinctive landscape studies.
 Walter Meyer painted landscapes, portraits, still life, wildlife and abstract paintings and he also sculpted in wood He was married first to Catharina Scheepers and then to Sophia (maiden surname unknown).
 Meyer and Scheepers finalised their divorce in 2008.
 He lived with his second wife Sophia Meyer in the housing suburb of Augrabies Park in Upington, Northern Cape.
 They married on 27 June 2010.
 The couple had a troubled marriage and his wife Sophia Meyer is accused of his murder.